bailessm/urlPoller/README.md

 ```
 The URLid is just a hash for the partition key and then the fields are created in 3 sections for flexibility.

-Their is a cloudwatch event created that by default, runs once every minute.
+There is a cloudwatch event created that by default, runs once every minute.
 This event kicks off the pullURLs function that scans the dynamodb table and creates a cloudwatch event for each url.

 The second cloudwatch event rule, are triggered when these first events are generated.
 These rules pass the url to the pollURL function to use the request python function to poll the url.
 The interesting responses are then sent to cloudwatch as custom metrics for monitoring.
 Currently I'm only sending two metrics per url.